How can we help you?

 You will be guided through the application process by your Personal Tutor who will also help you with your personal statement and write your reference.
 Information about student loans and their repayment will also be provided, as well as guidance on applying for the bursaries and scholarships universities offer, and which do not have to be repaid.

-For more information on student loans, vist our funding page.
+For more information on student loans for Higher Education, vist our funding and finance page.

 A gap year is usually taken between finishing your course at the College and starting at university, allowing time for all kinds of possibilities before beginning Higher Education.